Netherlands in the Eurovision Song Contest 2014: At Eurovision

 All three shows were broadcast by Nederland 1 and satellite channel BVN, with commentary provided by Cornald Maas and Jan Smit.
-The Dutch spokesperson, who announced the Dutch votes during the final, was Tim Douwsma.
+AVROTROS appointed Tim Douwsma as its spokesperson to announce the Dutch votes during the final.

 Semi-final

 The Common Linnets took part in technical rehearsals on 29 April and 2 May, followed by dress rehearsals on 5 and 6 May.
 This included the jury final where professional juries of each country, responsible for 50 percent of each country's vote, watched and voted on the competing entries.

-The Dutch stage show featured DeLange and Waylon using a specially-designed microphone stand to allow them to face each other, both playing guitars, while a bassist, a drummer and a cellist performed in the background.
+The Dutch stage show featured DeLange and Waylon using a specially designed microphone stand to allow them to face each other, both playing guitars, while a bassist, a drummer and a cellist performed in the background.
 Low lighting was used throughout the performance, with large swooping camera shots at the beginning and end of the song implemented along with several close-ups during the rest of the performance.
 On the floor of the stage LED screens simulated road markings, while further screens on the background showed a rainy forest scene, transforming into a dry forest scene towards the end of the song's performance.

 At the end of the show, the Netherlands was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that the Netherlands won the semi-final, receiving a total of 150 points.